OHDSI/TheBookOfOhdsi/PopulationLevelEstimation.md

 In case of doubt, we suggest using the default values.

 Fitting large-scale propensity models can be computationally expensive, so we may want to restrict the data used to fit the model to just a sample of the data.
 By default the maximum size of the target and comparator cohort is set to 250,000.
 In most studies this limit will not be reached.
 It is also unlikely that more data will lead to a better model.
-Note that althoug a sample of the data may be used to fit the model, the model will be used to compute PS for the entire population.
+Note that although a sample of the data may be used to fit the model, the model will be used to compute PS for the entire population.

 **Test each covariate for correlation with the target assignment?** If any covariate has an unusually high correlation (either positive or negative), this will throw an error.
 This avoids lengthy calculation of a propensity model only to discover complete separation.
 Finding very high univariate correlation allows you to review the covariate to determine why it has high correlation and whether it should be dropped.